UK to pilot new COVID-19 mass testing approach in Liverpool | Health

 UK to pilot new COVID-19 mass testing approach in Liverpool

-Everyone living or working in the city in northwest England, one of the worst-hit in the country, will be offered repeat tests at existing sites as well as numerous new sites including care homes, schools, universities and workplaces.
-Prime Minister Boris Johnson said that dependent on the pilot's success, millions of the new rapid tests could be distributed elsewhere in the country before Christmas to help local authorities drive down transmission in their areas.
+Everyone living or working in the city, one of the worst-hit in the country, will be offered repeat tests at existing sites as well as numerous new sites including care homes, schools, universities and workplaces.
+Johnson said that dependent on the pilot's success, millions of the new rapid tests could be distributed elsewhere in the country before Christmas to help local authorities drive down transmission in their areas.

-"It is early days, but this kind of mass testing has the potential to be a powerful new weapon in our fight against COVID-19," Johnson said in a statement.
-Some 2,000 military personnel will be deployed in the city from Thursday to help deliver the tests.
+Many countries are exploring the role mass testing can play in containing the virus.
+Over the weekend, two-thirds of the Slovakian population were tested under such a scheme.
+However, the head of the World Health Organization's (WHO) emergencies programme, Mike Ryan, has said that broad population testing is costly and unrealistic even if some testing of asymptomatic people can be helpful.

-Lateral flow tests involve applying a swab from the nose and throat to a special test kit designed to provide a rapid result without the need for a full-scale laboratory.
-The pilot will also make use of "LAMP", or loop mediated isothermal amplification, which the government described as a new type of testing technology able to deliver significant volumes of tests.
-The method will be used to test National Health Service staff working at Liverpool University Hospitals.
+"Some caution is needed to qualify headlines that mass testing will somehow transform the situation we are now in," said Alexander Edwards, Associate Professor in Biomedical Technology at the University of Reading.
+"Any testing programme can only be helpful in reducing health and economic impact of COVID-19 if it fits into a larger, coherent and effective strategy to slow transmission."

 - READ MORE ON: